 Natasha is young, Anatole is hot, and Andrey isn’t here…But what about Pierre?
 Based on a scandalous 70-page slice of War and Peace, this electropop opera is Tolstoy like you’ve never experienced him before.
 Step into a glamorous, romantic world of chandeliers, vodka and caviar in the salons and opera houses of 19th century Moscow, where passions ignite as Napoleon’s war rages outside the city.
 With the cast and musicians swirling among audience members, this new musical brings to life the heart of literature’s most epic tale of love and fate.
 Begins December 2015 at the Loeb Drama Center.

-Conceived, Written, and Adapted by Mark Rylance and Louis Jenkins
+Conceived, Written, & Adapted by Mark Rylance & Louis Jenkins

 Directed by Claire van Kampen